RuiqiLiu2014/BSE_Portfolio/index.md

 ﻿# Phone Controlled Robotic Arm
-I am working on a robotic arm powered by Arduino.
+I am working on a robotic arm powered by Arduino controlled by a phone app.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|